-For the third difficulty, we can help machines to capture the features of spectra, when some known correlations are introduced.
-Implementing the correlation between different energy bins or different CR spectra is more complicated.
-Their correlation will be dependent on CR physics and it cannot be directly seen from the experimental data.
-For the correlation between different energy bins, it should be automatically introduced by using a spectrum from mock data as the central value of pseudo-data.
-However, the correlation between different spectra of different elements is nontrivial and it depends on the propagation rather than the source parameters.
-Actually, such a correlation can be simply identified by reading the ratios of spectra of any two elements.
+For the third difficulty, we can help the machines capture the features of spectra when introducing some known correlations.
+Implementing the correlation between different energy bins or CR spectra is more complicated.
+Their correlation will depend on CR physics and cannot be directly observed from the experimental data.
+Using a spectrum from mock data as the central value of pseudo-data can automatically introduce the correlation between different energy bins.
+However, the correlation between spectra is nontrivial and depends on the propagation rather than the source parameters.
+This type of correlation can be simply identified by determining the ratios of the spectra of any two elements.
 As shown in Table~\ref{tab:Corr}, we therefore introduce several ratios where $\mathcal{N}_{\rm Li}$ = $\Phi_{\rm Li}(E)/\xi_{\rm Li}$, $\mathcal{N}_{\rm Be}$ = $\Phi_{\rm Be}(E)/\xi_{\rm Be}$ and $\mathcal{N}_{\rm O}$ = $\Phi_{\rm O}(E)\times q_0^{\rm C}/q_0^{\rm O}$.
-We note that these ratios not only can introduce the correlations but also can significantly improve the performance of learning.
+We note that these ratios can not only introduce correlations but can also significantly improve the performance of learning.
 Hence, in this work, we use the ratios of spectra in Table~\ref{tab:Corr} as pseudo-data and inputs of our machines.

-{Lastly, we would like to comment on our usage of pseudo-data.
-Our networks are designed for taking a completed spectra as inputs, energies from $10^{-3}\gev$ to $1.1\times 10^{5}\gev$ with 84 bins in logarithmic scale.
-In principle, one can insert any shape of spectra but their energies must match these 84 energy bins.
-These inputs give us flexibility for the exploration of the future CR data which may contain a wider energy range and better energy resolution.
-On the other hand, given the shortages of the current CR data structure as described previously in this section, we have to use pseudo-data not experimental spectra as network inputs in this work. }
+Last, we would like to comment on our usage of pseudo-data.
+We design our networks for taking completed spectra as inputs, with energies from $10^{-3}\gev$ to $1.1\times 10^{5}\gev$ with 84 bins on a logarithmic scale.
+In principle, one can insert any shape of spectra, but their energies must match these 84 energy bins.
+These inputs give us flexibility for the exploration of future CR data, which may contain a broader energy range and better energy resolution.
+However, given the shortcomings of the current CR data structure as described previously, we have to use pseudo-data, not experimental spectra, as network inputs in this work.